darioseidl/pastry-push-sum/README.md

 	ant run-simulator

-And an example of three peers running in parallel, bound to localhost:9001, localhost:9002 and localhost:9003, is started with:
+An example of three peers running in parallel, bound to localhost:9001, localhost:9002 and localhost:9003, can be started with

 	ant run-three-peers

-With Gnuplot installed and the binary in your path
+With Gnuplot installed and the binary in your path, the following command will run several simulations and plot the results:

 	ant all-plots

-will run several simulations and plot the results.
+If you have Gnuplot installed, but the binary is not in your path, you can specify the location in the gnuplot_bin ant property.
+For example

+	ant -Dgnuplot_bin="C:\Program Files (x86)\gnuplot\bin\gnuplot.exe" all-plots